Mount Clemens Bathers: 1912 to 1913 - Border League

 In 1912, the Mount Clemens Bathers returned to minor league play.
 The Bathers became charter members of the Class D level Border League, which fielded teams from both the United States and Canada.
 The 1912 five–team league featured the Pontiac Indians, Port Huron Independents, Windsor and Wyandotte Alkalis joining the Mount Clemens in league play.

-In their first season of Border League play, the 1912 Mount Clemens Bathers placed third in the league.
+In their first season of Border League play, the 1912 Mount Clemens Bathers placed third in the final league standings.
 Beginning play on May 30, 1912, the Mount Clemens ended the 1912 season with a record of 11–15, playing under returning manager Walter Trombley.
 The Bathers finished 9.0 games behind the first place Wyandotte Alkalis (19–5) in the final standings.
-The Pontiac Indians (14–9) placed 2nd as the Mount Clemens Bathers (11–15) finished ahead of Windsor (9–14), and Port Huron Independents (7–17) in the final standings.
+The Pontiac Indians (14–9) placed second as the Mount Clemens Bathers (11–15) finished ahead of Windsor (9–14), and Port Huron Independents (7–17) in the final standings.

-Mount Clemens pitchers threw no-hitters on back–to–back days in 1912.
-On August 14, 1912, Thomas Caesar of Mount Clemens threw the first no–hitter in a 12–0 victory over the Myrtle, Ontario team.
+In August 1912, Mount Clemens pitchers threw no-hitters on back–to–back days.
+First, on August 14, 1912, Thomas Caesar of Mount Clemens threw the first no–hitter in a 12–0 victory over the Myrtle, Ontario team.
 Teammate Lou North threw a no–hitter against Myrtle the next day.
 North defeated Myrtle 5–0 on August 15, 1912.

 The 1913 Mount Clemens Bathers folded before completing the Border League season.
 After beginning league play on May 24, 1913, the Bathers had a 7–9 record when the team folded on July 12, 1913.
 The Bathers were again managed by Walter Trombley as the Ypsilanti, Michigan team eventually won the title in the six–team league.
 The Border League folded following the 1913 season.

-1914
+1914 Southern Michigan League

-The Mount Clemens Bathers briefly returned to play in 1914 and played their final minor league season.
-The franchise returned to membership in the Southern Michigan League on July 10, 1914, when the Lansing Senators of Lansing, Michigan, with a record of 33-35, moved to Mount Clemens to complete the season.
+After beginning the season without a team, the Mount Clemens Bathers briefly returned to play in 1914, their final minor league season.
+On July 10, 1914, the franchise returned to membership in the Southern Michigan League when the Lansing Senators of Lansing, Michigan, with a record of 33-35, moved to Mount Clemens to complete the season.
 The Lansing/Mount Clemens team finished with an overall record of 63–80 after compiling a 30–45 record while based in Mount Clemens.
-Playing under manager Jack Morrissey, the Bathers finished 29.0 games behind the 1st place Bay City Beavers in the final standing of the ten–team league.
-The Southern Michigan League permanently folded following the 1914 season with the onset of World War II.
+Playing the season under manager Jack Morrissey in both location, the Bathers finished 29.0 games behind the first place Bay City Beavers in the final standings of the ten–team league.

 On August 21, 1914, Bravener of Mount Clemens threw an 11–inning no–hitter in a Southern Michigan League game against the Battle Creek Crickets.
 Bravener and Mount Clemens won the game 1–0.

+Following the 1914 season, the Southern Michigan League permanently folded with the onset of World War II.
 Mount Clemens, Michigan has not hosted another minor league team.

 The ballpark

 The Mount Clemens Bathers teams played home minor league games at Culver Park.
 The ballpark was also called "Crocker Field."
-The ballpark was located on Rathbone Street & Crocker Boulevard near the Clinton River.
+The ballpark was located at Rathbone Street & Crocker Boulevard near the Clinton River in Mount Clemens, Michigan.